holoviz/holoviews/doc/FAQ.rst

   hv.Curve(df, 'x_col', 'y_col').options(hooks=[hook])

-These hooks can modify the backend specific representation, e.g. the matplotlib figure, before allowing arbitrary customizations to be applied which are not implemented or exposed by holoviews itself.
+These hooks can modify the backend specific representation, e.g. the matplotlib figure, before it is displayed, allowing arbitrary customizations to be applied which are not implemented or exposed by holoviews itself.